hsmith876/practice/project.md

  - review work plan created for how teammates will approach and divide work

 07/09 Tuesday - Demo presentation with feedback from instructors
- - have polished draft of deck completed
+ - have polished draft completed
  - have polished version of jupyter notebook completed

 07/10 Wednesday